MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 To specify *newLevels*, you must also specify *levels*, and it is important to note that the *newLevels* argument can only be used to rename levels—it cannot be used to fully recode the factor.
 That is, the number of *levels* and number of *newLevels* must be the same.

-## Convert date strings into Date objects

-The .xdf format can store dates using the standard R **Date** class.
-When importing data from other data formats that support dates such as SAS or SPSS, the **rxImport** function will convert dates data automatically.
-However, some data sets even in those formats include dates as character string data.

-You can store such data more efficiently by converting it to *Date* data using the *transforms* argument.
-For example, suppose you have a character variable *TransactionDate* with a representative date of the form "14 Sep 2017".
-You could convert this to a *Date* variable using the following *transforms* argument:

-	transforms=list(TransactionDate=as.Date(TransactionDate, format="%d %b %Y")))

-The *format* argument is a character string that may contain conversion specifications, as in the example shown.
-These conversion specifications are described in the *strptime* help file.

-## Create or modify variables during import

-You can use the *transforms* argument to **rxImport** to create new variables or modify existing variables when you initially read the data into .xdf format.
-For example, we could create a new variable, *logcost*, by taking the log of the existing cost variable as follows:

-	inFile <- file.path(rxGetOption("sampleDataDir"), "claims.txt")
-	outfile <- "claimsXform.xdf"
-	claimsDS <-rxImport(inFile, outFile = outfile, transforms=list(logcost=log(cost)))
-	rxGetInfo(claimsDS, getVarInfo=TRUE)

-This gives the following output, showing the new variable:

-	File name: C:\YourOutputPath\claimsXform.xdf
-	Number of observations: 128
-	Number of variables: 7
-	Number of blocks: 1
-	Compression type: zlib
-	Variable information:
-	Var 1: RowNum, Type: integer, Low/High: (1, 128)
-	Var 2: age, Type: character
-	Var 3: car.age, Type: character
-	Var 4: type, Type: character
-	Var 5: cost, Type: numeric, Storage: float32, Low/High: (11.0000, 850.0000)
-	Var 6: number, Type: numeric, Storage: float32, Low/High: (0.0000, 434.0000)
-	Var 7: logcost, Type: numeric, Low/High: (2.3979, 6.7452)

 ### Change data types during import

 The **rxImport** function supports three arguments for specifying variable data types: *stringsAsFactors*, *colClasses*, and *colInfo*.
 For example, consider storing character data.
 Often data stored in text files as string data actually represents categorical or *factor* data, which can be more compactly represented as a set of integers denoting the distinct *levels* of the factor.
 This is common enough that users frequently want to transform *all* string data to factors.
 This can be done using the *stringsAsFactors* argument: